Kendra Spotswood: Career

 Aged 18 in 1963, she made her professional debut singing backup with the Four Buddies' fronted by Van McCoy on their song "Lonely Summer".
 Recording on the Philips label as Kenni Woods her solo debut, "Can't He Take a Hint," followed in the same year.
 Her next single was "Back with My Baby"; her backing singers were Dee Dee Warwick, Cissy Houston and Doris Troy.
 Spotswood performed with The Shirelles, touring with the group from 1964-1966 but did not record with them as she was still under contract with Philips.
 During that time, she and McCoy, her boyfriend at the time, collaborated and co-wrote several singles using a number of aliases, including the Pacettes' "You Don't Know Baby," Jack & Jill's "Two of a Kind," and the Fantastic Vantastics' "Gee What a Boy".

 In 1965, her "Stickin' With My Baby," the only record using her birth name.
-She also sang backing vocals with Van McCoy on the Barbara Lewis song Baby I'm Yours (Barbara Lewis song).
+She also sang backing vocals with Van McCoy on the Barbara Lewis song Baby, I'm Yours.